Agnes Keith, Countess of Moray: First marriage

-The queen had secretly given her half-brother the title of Earl of Moray in January 1562.
+The queen had secretly given her half-brother the title of Earl of Mar in January 1562.
 This title belonged to George Gordon, 4th Earl of Huntly, himself married to Agnes' aunt, Elizabeth.
 James later agreed to give up the title of Earl of Mar, it being an Erskine family perquisite, but retained the earldom of Moray.
 This provoked the Earl of Huntly to lead a rebellion in the Scottish Highlands against the queen.
 The rebellion was encouraged by Agnes's aunt.
 Huntly and his rebels were soundly defeated by James's troops at the Battle of Corrichie on 22 October 1562.
 Some of Huntly's forfeited belongings were sent to furnish the Morays' new castle of Darnaway.

 Chaseabout Raid

 The Earl of Moray and his half-sister became enemies following Mary's marriage to Henry Stewart, Lord Darnley in July 1565, a man to whom Moray was fiercely opposed.
 It does not appear, however, that his wife shared the same hostility towards the queen.
 Elizabeth I sent a diplomat John Tamworth with money to fuel the quarrel, which was delivered to Agnes Keith at St Andrews.
 Moray was declared an outlaw following his rebellion, known as the "Chaseabout Raid", against his sister in August, and went into exile in England.
 It was planned that Agnes Keith, who was pregnant, would join him in September, sailing in a ship belonging to Charles Wilson.
 She waiting on the coast of Fife, Scotland for eight days for Wilson, in vain, after his ship was captured by an English sailor Anthony Jenkinson, commander of the Aid.
 Agnes rode back and forth staying in a different place each night.

 Due to her advanced stage of pregnancy, Agnes was unable to join her husband in England.
-She remained behind at their home at St. Andrew's Priory, and on an unknown date late in 1565, she gave birth to a daughter, Elizabeth.
+She remained behind at their home at St. Andrew's Priory in Fife, and on an unknown date late in 1565, she gave birth to a daughter, Elizabeth.
 Upon recovery from her confinement, she resumed the successful management of the Moray estates.
 Her husband returned to Scotland following the murder of Queen Mary's secretary David Rizzio in March 1566 and was pardoned by the queen.
+There was still some uneasiness, as Mary discovered that Elizabeth had sent 3,000 gold crowns to Agnes during the rebellion.